 A: Visit the My Account tab.
 Within the Email Contacts section, click the Edit link.
 Follow the instructions for entering your new Preferred email address.

-A: There are two ways to stop receiving messages on your phone:
+A: There are three ways to stop receiving messages on your phone:

-- Click on the Groups tab and use the Text / Email checkbox options to specify your message delivery preferences.
+- Click on the Groups tab at http://emergency.illinois.edu and use the Text / Email checkbox options to specify your message delivery preferences.